calvinmetcalf/catiline/README.md

 ==========
 ![communist](logo.png)

-A JavaScrit library all about workers.
+A JavaScrit library all about workers, want to use it?
+Grab the [development version](https://raw.github.com/calvinmetcalf/communist/master/dist/communist.js) or [production version](https://raw.github.com/calvinmetcalf/communist/master/dist/communist.min.js) from the dist folder. _Important:_ you have to host it yourself, you will have issues if your link to one on a seperate domain.

 API
 ===